Leander-Wendt/learning-rust/README.md

 # learning-rust
-Repository for the projects from the ["The Rust Programming Language"](https://github.com/rust-lang/book) book.
+Repository for following the projects from the ["The Rust Programming Language"](https://github.com/rust-lang/book) book.